fiizzy/Feature-Notifier/README.md

   To update the state and remove the currently displayed widget from the widget tree, you need to use the `FeatureNotifier.isClosed()` method which returns a bool, to read the value of your currently displayed or closed feature notifier, and show or hide your custom widget accordingly.
 - ##### `FeatureNotifier.isClosed()`

-  Whether a particular feature notifier (custom or not) has been closed or not.
+  Checks whether a particular feature notifier (custom or not) has been closed.

-  This is helpful when you want to update the state of your UI to show or hide a custom feature notifier that is opened (`isClosed() is false`) or closed (`isClosed() is true`) respectively.
+  This is helpful when you want to update the state of your UI to show or hide a custom feature notifier that is opened (`isClosed() is false`) or has been closed (`isClosed() is true`) respectively.

 - ##### `FeatureNotifier.persist()`
-  Keeps a particular feature notifier alive after it has been previously closed by passing in the `featureKey`.
-Call this method when you want to reset the `isClosed()` value to false.
+  Keeps a particular feature notifier alive after it has been previously closed.
+It does this by accepting the `featureKey` as a parameter so that the particular feature can be uniquely identified.
+Call this method when you want to reset the `isClosed()` value to `false`.
 This is useful when you want to choose to display a feature notifier after a new login, which means that this method has to be called when the user logs out so that it can be persisted.
 - ##### `FeatureNotifier.persistAll()`
-  Keeps all feature notifiers alive after it has been previously closed.
-Call this method when you want to reset the `isClosed()` value to false.
-This is useful when you want to choose to display a feature notifier after a new login, which means that this method has to be called when the user logs out so that it can be persisted.
+  Keeps all feature notifiers alive after they have been previously closed..
+Call this method when you want to reset the `isClosed()` value to `false` for all the feature notifiers.
+This is useful when you want to choose to display all feature notifiers after a new login, which means that this method has to be called when the user logs out so that all values can be persisted/reset.
 To persist a single feature notifier, use the `FeatureNotifier.persist()` and pass in the `featureKey` to identify the feature to be persisted.

 ### Parameters

-Here is a list of parameters that you can use to customize your feature notifier class.
+Here is a list of parameters that you can use to customize your feature notifier classes and methods.

 ` int featureKey;` /// to uniquely identify a feature ` String title;`